FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Introduction

 This is in sharp contrast with most existing studies on FL algorithms~\citep{yang2013trading,konevcny2016federated,mcmahan2017communication,kairouz2021advances,smith2018cocoa,stich2018local,yu2019linear,yu2019parallel,khaled2020tighter,woodworth2020minibatch,woodworth2020local,karimireddy2020scaffold,haddadpour2019local}, which focus on the following empirical risk minimization (ERM) problem with the data set $\S$ distributed over different machines:

-The major differences between CPR and ERM are (i) the ERM's objective is decomposable over training data, while the CPR is not decomposable over training examples; and (ii) the data-dependent losses in ERM are decoupled between different data points; in contrast the data-dependent loss in CPR couples different training data points.
-These differences pose a big challenge for optimizing CPR in the FL setting, where the training data are distributed on different machines and are prohibited to be moved to a central server.
-In particular, the gradient of CPR cannot be written as the sum of local gradients at individual machines that only depend on the local data in those machines.
-Instead, the gradient of CPR at each machine not only depends on local data but also on data in other machines.
-As a result, the design of communication-efficient FL algorithms for optimizing CPR is much more complicated than that for ERM.
+The major differences between DXO and ERM are (i) the ERM's objective is decomposable over training data, while the DXO is not; and (ii) the data-dependent losses in ERM are decoupled between different data points; in contrast the data-dependent loss in DXO couples different training data points.
+These differences pose a big challenge for DXO in the FL setting where the training data are distributed on different machines and are prohibited to be moved to a central server.
+In particular, the gradient of X-risk cannot be written as the sum of local gradients at individual machines that only depend on the local data in those machines.
+Instead, the gradient of DXO at each machine not only depends on local data but also on data in other machines.
+As a result, the design of communication-efficient FL algorithms for DXO is much more complicated than that for ERM.
 In addition, the presence of non-linear function $f$ makes the algorithm design and analysis even more challenging than that with linear $f$.
-There are two levels of coupling in CPR with nonlinear $f$ with one level at the pairwise loss $\ell(h(\w,\z), h(\w,\z'))$ and another level at the non-linear risk of $f(g(\w,\z, \S_2))$, which makes estimation of stochastic gradient more tricky.
+There are two levels of coupling in DXO with nonlinear $f$ with one level at the pairwise loss $\ell(h(\w,\z), h(\w,\z'))$ and another level at the non-linear risk of $f(g(\w,\z, \S_2))$, which makes estimation of stochastic gradient more tricky.